Overview

 XP basics

-Siltpoke levels up as you use it — mostly from the critiques it writes when it reviews your work, plus smaller amounts for forwarding a critique (+10) or petting it (+5).
-XP only ever climbs; a wrong critique is dismissed and feeds Reflexion, never docking you.
+Siltpoke levels up as you use it — mostly from the code reviews it writes when it reviews your work, plus smaller amounts for forwarding a code review (+10) or petting it (+5).
+XP only ever climbs; a wrong code review is dismissed and feeds Reflexion, never docking you.
 Full breakdown in Personality → XP, levels & titles.

 Slash commands